AU-ExoMars/PCOT/mkdocs/docs/devguide/guppy.md

 This document will show the formulae that are used to propagate uncertainty and show how you can write code using PCOT's implementations of these formulae at several different levels.

+## Do you need to do it?

+Working with uncertainty is painful and sometimes pretty much impossible - consider Principal Component Analysis or decorrelation stretching, which requires an eigendecomposition on the covariance matrix.
+We get Numpy to do that for us, and rewriting it to process uncertainty would be a nightmare.

+It would also be painfully slow - Numpy is highly optimised C and Fortran code, and it still doesn't run as quickly as we would like.
+For many operations, propagating uncertainty through the millions of calculations required to process an image would make PCOT grind to a halt.

+For this reason you should only propagate uncertainty

+* when the value makes sense
+* when it is scientifically valuable
+* when it can run in a reasonable timeframe

+If any of these conditions are false, don't propagate - but **remember to set the NOUNCERTAINTY bit in the output values.**

 ## Assumption of independent variables